 While I’ve seen a few other very strong candidates, I’m also impressed with your work.
 Is this role of interest?
 Why?
 Why not?

 Go back and re-measure your emotional impression of the candidate.
-How will first impressions impact on-the-job performance?
+Separate first impressions from evidence about job performance.

 Compare this impression to the one from the beginning of the interview and identify any biases.